davedittrich/ansible-dims-playbooks/docs/source/clouddevelopment.rst

 A ``bats`` test file exists to validate *all* of the required elements necessary to create and control DigitalOcean droplets.
 When all pre-requisites are satisfied, all tests will succeed.
+If any fail, resolve the issue and try again.

 .. code-block:: none

-    $ make test
+    $ make pre.test
     bats do.bats
      ✓ [S][EV] Directory for secrets (~/.secrets/) exists ✓ [S][EV] Directory for secrets (~/.secrets/) is mode 700